-Citation, DOI & article data
+Citation, DOI, disclosures and article data

 The peritoneum (rare plural: peritonea or peritoneums) is a large complex serous membrane that forms a closed sac, the peritoneal cavity, within the abdominal cavity.
 It is a potential space between the parietal peritoneum lining the abdominal wall and the visceral peritoneum enveloping the abdominal organs.
 In females, this closed sac is perforated by the lateral ends of the fallopian tubes.

-- parietal peritoneum: supplied segmentally by the spinal (intercostal and lumbar) nerves innervating the overlying muscles
+parietal peritoneum: supplied segmentally by the spinal (intercostal and lumbar) nerves innervating the overlying muscles

-- diaphragmatic (parietal) peritoneum: supplied by the phrenic nerve (C3, C4, C5 roots), hence referred pain from the diaphragm is felt at the tip of the shoulder
+diaphragmatic (parietal) peritoneum: supplied by the phrenic nerve (C3, C4, C5 roots), hence referred pain from the diaphragm is felt at the tip of the shoulder

-- visceral peritoneum: no afferent supply, pain from diseased viscera is due to muscular spasm, tension on mesenteric folds or involvement of the adjacent parietal peritoneum
+visceral peritoneum: no afferent supply, pain from diseased viscera is due to muscular spasm, tension on mesenteric folds or involvement of the adjacent parietal peritoneum

 mesenteric root: possesses numerous Pacinian corpuscles (mechanoreceptors) which serve a protective function, by causing the reflex contraction of abdominal muscles to support the abdominal viscera during jarring movements of the abdomen which may cause undue traction on associated peritoneal attachments